 I heard that in a lecture in 2014 and have carried it with me through all my work since then.
 I studied and worked on public health and policy issues such as diabetes prevention, school food, soda taxes and bail reform.
 I used my writing, research and policy analysis skills not just to find the best chocolate cake but to communicate to make sure people knew and understood that it was the best one.

-I bring my communications and advocacy experience with me into the field of design.
-I chose this field because it combines my previous experience with my creative and artistic side that until now, has been relegated to my hobbies.
-I’m excited to combine my skills in order to design impactful, useful and beautiful products.
+I bring my communications and advocacy experience with me into my designs.
+I chose to be a product designer because it combines my scientific and analytical side with my creative and artistic side that previously has been relegated to my hobbies.

 Fill out the form below or send me an email at: